- CSU Academic Integrity Policy and Student Conduct Code

 In order to be eligible for planned leave, a student must meet all of the following criteria:

 a.
-Undergraduate Degree Seeking Student (RI & CE) seeking first bachelor’s degree (2nd Bachelor students are not eligible)
+Undergraduate Degree Seeking Student (CSU on-campus and CSU Online) seeking first bachelor’s degree (2nd Bachelor students are not eligible)

 b.
 Academic Standing: good standing or academic probation one or two.